RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-01-ejectdisks-written-in-rubymotion-for-os-x.markdown

 RubyMotion's OS X support enabled me to solve a small problem yesterday.
 Here's the story.

 ###Background on Backup
-No matter how much money we spend on computing equipment, the data we create is worth more.
+No matter how much money we spend on computers, the data we create is worth more.
 The best data protection employs several levels of redundancy.

 My backup system starts with Apple's [Time Machine](http://www.apple.com/findouthow/mac/#timemachinebasics), which handles first level backups painlessly in the background.
 Time machine is even more effective when multiple disks are used.
 I like to combine that with online solutions.
 Redundancy is a good thing.

 USB-attached drives work great with Time Machine.
 I found that Time Machine was inconsistent over WiFi, and when it failed, troubleshooting took too much time.
 That was a few years ago and things have probably improved since then.
-I've never had to troubleshoot a USB-attached Time machine drive.
+I've never had to troubleshoot a USB-attached Time Machine drive.
 USB just works.
 Except when it doesn't.
-And that's where RubyMotion was able to help.
+And that's where RubyMotion proved helpful.
 <!--more-->
 ###Disconnecting USB in a Hurry
 My only problem with USB-attached drives comes when I need to leave my desk in a hurry.
 You may have seen this message before: